ellinorlekven/algorithm-testing/README.md

 # Algorithm Testing
 This repository is designed for the purpose of experimenting with Python algorithms.
 The aim is to delve into the underlying mechanics of Machine Learning Models, encompassing the evaluation of Python libraries utilized for Machine Learning and Artificial Intelligence Models.

-**Credits** is done by linking to the source of the original code undear each topic
+**Credits** is given by linking to the source of the original code undear each topic

 ## A* algorithm
 The A* algorithm is a versatile pathfinding and traversal method, ideal for determining the shortest path from a starting point to a goal node in a graph or grid-like setting.
 It handles varying edge costs efficiently, making it applicable to both uniform and weighted grid graphs, often encountered in maps or game environments.
 A* utilizes a heuristic (or approximation) function to guide its search effectively, enabling it to explore promising paths early on, resulting in faster convergence to the optimal solution.